malik-tzk/malik-tzk/README.md

 ### Hi there, I am Malik 👋

-I am on my data science journey hoping to bring original ideas to life :grin:
+I am on my learning journey hoping to bring original ideas to life :grin:

+* I am currently working on NLP projects, combining my passions for data science and language learning